 The most common trait in women who face infertility problems is Polycystic Ovarian Syndrome (PSCOS), however endometriosis and inflammatory pelvis programs can also result in a women being.
-Polycystic Ovarian Syndrome is a syndrome where cysts grow on the ovaries and create hormonal imbalances in the body.
+Polycystic Ovarian Syndrome is a syndrome where cysts grow on the ovaries and create hormonal imbalances in the Healthy Body.

 What can you do to increase your fertility?